Positive self-confidence affirmations are one of the most powerful tools that you can use to create a more positive internal dialogue.

 *This post may contain afilliate links which should you make a purchase, I will earn a commision off of-at no cost to you.
 For full details, please see here

-Many people have developed powerful affirmations that bring about change in their behaviors and circumstances.
+Many positive people have developed powerful affirmations that bring about change in their behaviors and circumstances.
 When you repeatedly say positive phrases about yourself and your situation, the effects on your mental state and your environment can be pretty profound.
 It’s easy to be skeptical of affirmations.

 I know I have been.
 Now as much as I enjoy crystal healing, reading my horoscope and putting lavender essential oil on my pillow….
 I’m a woman of science.
 So when The Secret became popular around 15 years ago, I just rolled my eyes.